Rav Pappa: Biography

 He was a student of Rava and Abaye.
 After the death of his teachers he founded a school at Naresh, a city near Sura, in which he officiated as "resh metivta," his friend and associate, Rav Huna ben Joshua, acting as "resh kallah" (356-375).

 Rav Papa's father seems to have been wealthy and to have enabled his son to devote himself to study.
 Rav Papa inherited some property from his father; and he also amassed great wealth by brewing beer, an occupation in which he was an expert.
 He likewise engaged in extensive and successful business undertakings, and his teacher Rava once said of him: "Happy is the righteous man who is as prosperous on earth as only the wicked usually are!".
 However, Rava also accused Rav Papa and his contemporary Huna of being exploitative in business: "You would take the coats from people's backs".
 Rav Papa was known for his honesty in business: he once returned a field he had purchased upon learning that the seller regretted the sale.

 He is known to have married two wives.
 One was the daughter of a kohen, and he attributed his wealth to this marriage.
 The second was the daughter of Abba Sura'ah (=of Sura).
 They do not seem to have lived happily together, for she prided herself on the nobility of her ancestry as contrasted with his own.
 He therefore said, referring to his own experience: "Be circumspect and not hasty in marrying, and take a wife from a class of society lower than your own".
 Several of his children married prominent figures in Jewish Babylonian society.

 He was obese, and once noted that he could break a bench simply by sitting on it.

 It is reported that once a non-Jew owed him money, and tried to avoid payment by inventing a blood libel that Rav Papa had killed the non-Jew's son, placing a dead baby under a blanket and encouraging Rav Papa to sit on the blanket.
 According to one version of the story, Rav Papa figured out the plot and refused to sit on the blanket; according to other versions he did sit on the blanket, and then was either forced to flee the country, or to pay a steep fine.
+However, it is almost certain that the story of Rav Papa and the baby was not originally part of the Talmud, but rather was inserted centuries later in the time of the rishonim.